UK Applicants

 Overseas Applications are considered on a rolling basis.
 Early registration is advised as demand for places is high.

 Leighton Park is a selective independent school and 13+ entry is determined by academic assessments.
-We base our entrance tests on what students are learning during Year 8, so if your child is working at the expected (or above) standard for their age, they will likely do well in our assessments.
+We base our entrance tests on the national curriculum, so if your child is working at the expected (or above) standard for their age, they will likely do well in our assessments.

 We consider academic performance alongside your child’s references, reports and an interview.